 Spiritual Grades of Evolution

 Ultimately, I am not sharing this so that you try to figure out what supposed grade you or anyone else is in, or feel put down or superior.
 That is not at all the point of this dialogue.
-The point is to realize that we are all at different levels of learning—our personal evolution and spiritual development, and not capable of understanding, seeing, sensing, experiencing, or expressing things in the same ways.
+The point is to realize that we are all at different levels of learning—our evolution and spiritual development, and not capable of understanding, seeing, sensing, experiencing, or expressing things in the same ways.

-In order to create most effectively, you must align yourself with those that share similar worlds to yours.
-This does not mean people of the same religion or same political party, but beings who choose to perceive reality and vibrate at a similar frequency to you.
+To create most effectively, you must align yourself with those that share similar worlds to yours.
+This does not mean people of the same religion or same political party, but *beings who choose to perceive reality and vibrate at a similar frequency to you.